-Of all the areas of our homes, the kitchen is by far the most dirt prone area.
+Of all the areas of our homes, the kitchen is by far the most dirt-prone area.
 This is due to the fact that food preparation and storage is done in the kitchen.

-You have the likes of oil stains, tomato sauce stains, curry stains, fruit stains, vegetable stains, and so much more to contend with as it relates to foods.
+You also have the likes of oil stains, tomato sauce stains, curry stains, fruit stains, vegetable stains, and so much more to contend with as it relates to foods.
 It does not stop there because insects, possibly rodents and microorganisms are also lurking around for a bit of your food.

 How to Clean Wooden Cabinets

 As a general rule, it is recommended that you test alternative products on a small area of your cabinet a few hours before and see how it turns out just so you do not ruin your beautiful finish or painted surface.

 The best way to clean wood cabinets is by purchasing an awesome wood cleaning solution called an oil-soap wood cleaner.
 It was specially formulated to clean wooden surfaces.
 You can find this at affordable prices at your local hardware stores.

 Alternatively, you can use everyday home ingredients that may be available pretty much all the time such as dish soap, baking soda, and sometimes WD-40.

 Here is a cleaning solution